Trippie-Redd/Programing-1-Final-Project/README.md

 My CMake setup is also not ideal.
 I didn’t take the time to properly learn the CMake API and instead relied on AI-generated code.
 As a result, I had to reload my configuration every time I changed assets or level files, which was tedious and rather time consuming.

 Non-programming elements—such as level design, audio, and game balance—could definitely be improved.
 I found myself losing interest and motivation after finishing the core programming, which made these aspects suffer.
-I’ve learned that narrative and environmental design still interest me, but pure level design or balancing isn’t something I particularly enjoy.
+I’ve learned that pure level design and balancing isn’t something I particularly enjoy.

 ### Was there anything that you thought turned out particularly well?